Skip to content

 Top Programs

 The fields Texas A&M University-Kingsville awards the most degrees in, by share of completions.
-Each links to its degree guide — with salary, growth, and the schools with the strongest outcomes.
+Where federal field-of-study data exists, we show what graduates in that major earned early in their careers.
+Each links to its degree guide — or see what someone with your income, scores, and major would pay and earn here in the Students Like You simulator.

 Frequently Asked Questions

-Based in Kingsville, Texas, Texas A&M University-Kingsville keeps admissions accessible, extending offers to roughly 91% of those who apply.
+Based in Kingsville, Texas, Texas A&M University-Kingsville admits most of the students who apply; the acceptance rate is roughly 91%.
 Admitted students typically arrive with an average SAT score near 1,050.
-The school reports a graduation rate of roughly 44%.
+The graduation rate is roughly 44%.

-Ten years out, alumni of Texas A&M University-Kingsville earn a median of $51,450, roughly in line with national averages for graduates.
+Ten years out, alumni of Texas A&M University-Kingsville earn a median of $51,450, roughly in line with the national average for college graduates.

 Similar Schools